-The FAIR data project line builds on the policy, infrastructure and culture of data stewardship already established at TU Delft.
+Within Open Science, there is an urgency to make research data FAIR - Findable, Accessible, Interoperable, Reusable.
+To make this happen, one needs infrastructure, policies and a culture of data stewardship.
+The FAIR data project at TU Delft builds on its existing successes.
 In particular it creates a stronger bridge between the current research data policies (at TU Delft and elsewhere) and actual scientific practice.

-This project line is motivated by the belief that data stewardship cultivates:
+This project is motivated by the belief that data stewardship cultivates:

 - Best practices for ensuring that scientific arguments and results are reproducible in the long term.